Elena Kostioukovitch

-Elena Kostioukovitch, born 1958 in Kyiv, USSR is a Ukrainian-Italian essayist, novelist and literary translator, with Ukrainian and Russian-Jewish origins, based in Milan, Italy.
+Elena Kostioukovitch (born 1958) is a Ukrainian-Italian essayist, novelist and literary translator, with Ukrainian and Russian-Jewish origins, based in Milan, Italy.

 Biography

 Kostioukovitch's interest in literature dates back to her childhood years, influenced by her grandfather, Russian writer and painter Leonid Volynski (Seven Days, Moscow 1956).
 Growing up in Kyiv and later in Moscow, she had access to artistic and literary figures, particularly Soviet dissidents Viktor Nekrasov and Alexander Galich.

 At the age of 17, Kostioukovitch entered the M.V.
 Lomonosov Moscow State University, where she graduated with honors in 1980 with a thesis on L’Adone by Giambattista Marino.
 She later completed a Ph.D. on Italian Baroque Aesthetics.
 Between 1980 and 1988 she was head of the Italian department for the magazine Contemporary Foreign Fiction.

 After moving to Italy in 1988, Kostioukovich worked as editor of a Russian series for publishers such as Bompiani (RCS MediaGroup), Sperling&Kupfer and Frassinelli (Mondadori Group)(1996–2008).
 She also promoted Russian culture in Italy and Italian culture in Russia at various festivals and events, including the Mantua Book Festival, Cultural Days in Auditorium (Rome), Prima Vista Festival (Tartu, Estonia), the Science Festival Genoa, the Montpellier Literary Festival, the Babel Festival Bellinzona, the Non Fiction Book Fair in Moscow, the Turin International Book Fair and the Frankfurt Book Fair.

 She is a member of the scientific committee of the Italian branch of Memorial, an association awarded the Nobel Peace Prize in 2022.